puppetlabs-toy-chest/puppetlabs-aws/README.md

 #### Type: ec2_scalingpolicy

-Sets up an EC2 scaling policy.

 #####`name`
 *Required* The name of the scaling policy.
-Accepts a string.
+This is the value of the AWS Name tag.

 #####`scaling_adjustment`
 *Required* The amount to adjust the size of the group by.
 Valid values depend on `adjustment_type` chosen.
 See [AWS Dynamic Scaling](http://docs.aws.amazon.com/AutoScaling/latest/DeveloperGuide/as-scale-based-on-demand.html) documentation.